 Erich Schiffmann learned from the greats (including TKV Desikachar, BKS Iyengar, Vanda Scaravelli and Krishnamurti) and has grown into one of the wisest yogis teaching today.
 This 1996 book includes plenty of asana instruction, but that’s not where the jewels lie.
 The first two parts of the book are a treasure trove of accessible yogic wisdom.
 Schiffmann writes with passion and sensitivity, describing the subtleties of the ‘feeling-tone’ and exploring gentle ways to move from busy preoccupation to a profound experience of stillness in which we experience what we really are: ‘God Substance, Consciousness, Love.’
 If that all sounds a bit out-there for you, just go with it.
 Schiffmann’s an engaging writer who uses beautiful analogies to describe the experiences of yoga – he talks about the breath as being the ‘wind through the instrument.’
 There’s a lot of clear, easy to follow instruction on asana and meditation, too.
 I just love this book.

-Ready for Yoga Teacher Training?
-Dowload Adore Yoga's free Level 1 Training Prospectus here:
+Ready for Advanced Yoga Teacher Training?
+See Adore Yoga's accredited courses.

 Nikola Ellis is the founder of Adore Yoga, yoga therapist, counsellor and teacher trainer.
 She conducts regular trainings that help people of all ages, shapes and abilities enjoy the benefits of yoga and meditation, including Meditation Facilitator Certificate Trainings; Level 1 200hr Teacher Training and Post Graduate Yoga Teacher Training in Mental Health, Adaptive Asana and the Foundations of Yoga Therapy and a highly regarded professional 650hr Graduate Certificate of Yoga Therapy.